Fabian-Gruenbichler/rust/src/doc/rustc-dev-guide/src/overview.md

 [passes]: https://github.com/rust-lang/rust/blob/e69c7306e2be08939d95f14229e3f96566fb206c/compiler/rustc_interface/src/passes.rs#L791

-Moreover, the compiler wasn't originally built to use a query system; the query system has been retrofitted into the compiler, so parts of it are not query-field yet.
+Moreover, the compiler wasn't originally built to use a query system; the query system has been retrofitted into the compiler, so parts of it are not query-fied yet.
 Also, LLVM isn't our code, so that isn't querified either.
-The plan is to eventually query-fy all of the steps listed in the previous section, but as of <!-- date-check --> November 2022, only the steps between `HIR` and `LLVM-IR` are query-field.
+The plan is to eventually query-fy all of the steps listed in the previous section, but as of <!-- date-check --> November 2022, only the steps between `HIR` and `LLVM-IR` are query-fied.
 That is, lexing, parsing, name resolution, and macro expansion are done all at once for the whole program.

 One other thing to mention here is the all-important "typing context",